ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/server/kb/document-identifier-generation.markdown

     abd the creation of their [IDs](../../indexes/map-reduce-indexes#ids).

 * **When to use**:
-  When you you need to further process the Map-Reduce index results by:
+  When you need to further process the Map-Reduce index results by:
     * Having a recursive Map-Reduce index operation, setting up indexes on top of the Artificial Documents.
     * Setting up a RavenDB ETL Task on the Artificial Documents collection to a dedicated database on a separate cluster for further processing, as well as other ongoing tasks such as: SQL ETL and Subscriptions.